suchipi/yavascript/README.md

 - Original QuickJS engine: https://bellard.org/quickjs/
 - The fork we use: https://github.com/suchipi/quickjs/

+## Compiling

+### Binaries (all platforms)

+You will need docker installed, then run `./scripts/build.sh`.

+### Docker image

+You will need docker installed, then run `docker build -t yourusername/yavascript .`.

+---

-YavaScript is written with <3 by Lily Scott.
+YavaScript is written with <3 by Lily Skye.